-If so, it could take you 12 months to get your money back.
+If you’ve been overcharged from taking pension cash, it could take you 12 months to get your money back

 Experts warn that drawing cash from your pension could result in the tax man taking thousands more than is due.